About the Tribal Warrior Aboriginal Corporation

 A non-profit community organisation initiated and directed by Aboriginal people with Aboriginal Elders.

-The Tribal Warrior Association was established by concerned Aboriginal people with a view to spread and vitalise Aboriginal culture, and to provide economic and social stability.
+The Tribal Warrior Aboriginal Corporation was established by concerned Aboriginal people with a view to spread and vitalise Aboriginal culture, and to provide economic and social stability.

-The Association provides quality training for employment skills, and extends everyday practical assistance by distributing food and groceries to struggling families.
+The Corporation provides quality training for employment skills, and extends everyday practical assistance by distributing food and groceries to struggling families.

-The Management Committee of the Association includes grass roots Aboriginal people from various areas, and respected Elders.
+The Management Committee of the Corporation includes grass roots Aboriginal people from various areas, and respected Elders.

-The Tribal Warrior Association uses the gaff-rigged ketch Tribal Warrior and the Mari Nawi to train Aboriginal people to attain their Master Class V commercial maritime certificate and other qualifications including Radar certificate, and Marine Engineer certificate.
+The Tribal Warrior Aboriginal Corporation uses the gaff-rigged ketch Tribal Warrior and the Mari Nawi to train Aboriginal people to attain their Master Class V commercial maritime certificate and other qualifications including Radar certificate, and Marine Engineer certificate.

 On all public occasions and celebrations, the Tribal Warrior flies the Koori Flag and the jib sail painted with the words “It”s a Koori harbour” and the Black Duck totem.